|

 no employment, and no educational plans.

-The program provides two
+The program provides one

-furnished residences for program participants.
+furnished residence for program participants.

 women.
 A small rent is charged, with a portion